www.prismmodelchecker.org

 "Reachability reward" properties associate a reward with each path of a model.
 More specifically, they refer to the reward accumulated along a path until a certain point is reached.
 The manner in which rewards are accumulated depends on the model type.
 For DTMCs and MDPs, the total reward for a path is the sum of the state rewards for each state along the path plus the sum of the transition rewards for each transition between these states.
 The situation for CTMCs is similar, except that the state reward assigned to each state of the model is interpreted as the rate at which rewards are accumulated in that state, i.e. if t time units are spent in a state with state reward r, the reward accumulated in that state is r x t.
 Hence, the total reward for a path in a CTMC is the sum of these products for each state along the path plus the sum of the transition rewards for each transition between these states.

 The reward property "F prop" corresponds to the reward cumulated along a path until a state satisfying property prop is reached, where rewards are cumulated as described above.
 State rewards for the prop-satisfying state reached are not included in the cumulated value.
-In the case where no state satisfying prop is reached, the reward is equal to infinity.
+In the case where the probability of reaching a state satisfying prop is less than 1, the reward is equal to infinity.

 A common application of this type of property is the case when the rewards associated with the model correspond to time.
 One can then state, for example: